 We offer a wide range of short awards across all professional disciplines, which may be accredited or unaccredited depending on service needs, including:

 The list is not exhaustive and does not include our diploma, degree, master's and doctorate awards.
 We are renowned for working with employers in accrediting their in-house education and training courses.
 Our extensive range of short programmes are outlined in our Education and Training portfolio.

-The School is commissioned by the NHS North East Strategic Health Authority to deliver full-time programmes in nursing, midwifery, physiotherapy, occupational therapy, diagnostic radiography, medical ultrasound, operating department practice, foundation degrees (various), improving access to psychological therapies and clinical psychology.
+The School is commissioned by Health Education England in the North East to deliver full-time programmes in nursing, midwifery, physiotherapy, occupational therapy, diagnostic radiography, medical ultrasound, operating department practice, foundation degrees (various), improving access to psychological therapies, dental nursing, dental hygiene therapy and clinical psychology.
 We also deliver social work and paramedic courses.

 The School's research institute has an ever growing international reputation in the areas of public health, rehabilitation, service evaluation and end of life care.
 It works collaboratively with the other Universities in the North East and collectively has enabled significant funds to be channelled into public health in the broadest sense.
 The School also has partnerships with other universities both nationally and internationally and we are pleased to have all of our research nationally and internationally acclaimed.
 Evaluations contributing to service locally and nationally include teenage pregnancy, maternal obesity, smoking cessation, role of the emergency care and neonate practitioners to name but a few.